Locations:

 How you should treat a vaginal yeast infection.

-Antifungal medications work by fighting yeast overgrowth in your body.
+Antifungal medications treat most vaginal yeast infections.
+They work by fighting yeast overgrowth in your body.
 Medications are either oral (usually given in one dose of fluconazole by mouth) or topical (used daily for up to seven days).
-You may apply topical medications to your vaginal area or place them inside your vagina (suppository) using an applicator.
+You may apply topical medications to your vulvar area or place them inside your vagina (suppository) using an applicator.
 Some common antifungal medications are miconazole (Monistat®) and terconazole.

+Your healthcare provider will prescribe the best treatment based on your symptoms and how serious the infection is.
 Your healthcare provider will give you information about each form of medication and directions on how to use each one properly.
-It’s important to always follow your provider’s instructions when using these medications to make sure that the infection is fully resolved and doesn’t return.
+You should finish the medication completely to make sure the infection doesn’t come back.

 If you’re taking medication for a yeast infection, you shouldn’t have sex until you’re finished with treatment.
 Sex can cause more irritation, and certain antifungal medications can weaken the materials used in condoms and diaphragms.

-Can I use over-the-counter treatment for a vaginal yeast infection?
+Can I use over-the-counter treatment?

 How long do yeast infections last?